damianchojnacki/air-purifier-controller/README.md

 ### 0. WifiManager, OTA and WebSerial

-For convinience I have implemented three helpful libraries:
+For convinience I have implemented this 3 libraries:
 - WifiManager makes possible connecting to any wireless router without hardcoding Wifi credentials:
 [Docs](https://github.com/khoih-prog/ESPAsync_WiFiManager)
 - Over The Air Update is available on `/update` route.
 You are not restricted to wireless firmware updates:
 [Docs](https://github.com/ayushsharma82/ElegantOTA)
-- WebSerial helps in debbuging and monitoring device.
+- WebSerial helps debug and monitor device.
 It is available on `/webserial`.
 Serial output will be printed there.
 [Docs](https://github.com/ayushsharma82/WebSerial)
 <br>Additionaly, I prepared a few commands, that you can send through remote terminal:
 1. Enable and disable debug mode: